-If you’ve been injured on the job in California, the outcome of your workers’ compensation claim may depend heavily on a Qualified Medical Evaluator (QME) or Agreed Medical Evaluator (AME) report.
+If you’ve been injured on the job in California, the outcome of your workers’ compensation case may hinge on a single document: the medical-legal report issued by a Qualified Medical Evaluator (QME) or an Agreed Medical Evaluator (AME).
+These reports often serve as the foundation for decisions about your permanent disability rating, treatment eligibility, and settlement value.

-🔹 What Is a QME or AME?
+What Is a QME or AME?

 A QME is a state-certified doctor assigned to evaluate your medical condition if there’s a dispute between you and the insurance company.